standimitrovv/standimitrovv/README.md

 ## Hey there!
 I'm Stan 👨‍💻

 Currently a second year college student at the Technical University of Sofia.
-Junior Web Developer 💻 and a Hybrid Athlete 🏃‍♂💪
+Intern/Junior Web Developer 💻 and a Hybrid Athlete 🏃‍♂💪

 The tools I'm using 🛠